OpenPlaceReviews/opendb/README.md

 ```
 cd java && ./gradlew bootRun
 ```
+You should be able to see admin page at http://localhost:6463/api/admin.

 ## Env variables
 In order to be able to bootstrap first block with specified users.
 Note: You can always construct it yourself.
 You need to specify following env variables so the server will be able to sign messages